juntao/arenztopia/content/news/Issue 36.md

 ## Olb City Citizen Climbs Mt.
 Everest
 By Sam-Louis Alrocaet

-On Tuesday, Olb City climber Albert Oenal planted the Olb City flag at the summit of Mount Everest among dozens of others.
+On Tuesday, Olb City climber Albert Oenal planted the Olb City flag at the summit of Mount Everest among dozens of other flags.
 He started his climb in early March.
 Oenal is a renowned mountaineer who has climbed Arenztopia Mountain, Mount Kilimanjaro, Mount Denali, the Matterhorn, and now Mount Everest.

 ## Panda Stolen Update
 By Owen Miyazoi